My 7-year-old daughter has been diagnosed with strep throat four times in six months. Should we consider having her tonsils removed?

 Answers from Jay L. Hoecker, M.D.

-If a child has six or more severe throat infections in one year, his or her doctor might suggest surgery to remove the tonsils (tonsillectomy).
-To be considered severe, each throat infection must meet at least one of the following conditions:
+If a child is diagnosed with strep throat seven or more times in one year, his or her doctor might suggest surgery to remove the tonsils (tonsillectomy).

 - Enlarged and tender lymph nodes in the neck